Corn-2ki6/Student-Attendance-SYS/Docs/Functional-Requirements.md

 #### 3.4 Manage Attendance Session Status

-- When a lecturer creates an attendance session, the session is initially set to **Scheduled**.
+- When a lecturer creates an attendance session, the lecturer must define the scheduled start time and end time.
-- Lecturers can manually open a scheduled attendance session before the scheduled start time when necessary.
+- The session is initially set to **Scheduled**.
-- The system automatically opens the attendance session when the scheduled start time is reached if it has not been opened manually.
+- The system automatically opens the attendance session when the scheduled start time is reached.
 - When the attendance session is **Open**, students in the corresponding class can submit their attendance.
-- Lecturers can manually close an open attendance session before the scheduled end time when necessary.
+- Lecturers can manually close an open attendance session at any time when necessary.
-- The system automatically closes the attendance session when the scheduled end time is reached if it has not been closed manually.
+- If the lecturer does not close the session manually, the system automatically closes the attendance session when the scheduled end time is reached.
 - When the attendance session is **Closed**, students can no longer submit new attendance records.
 - When an attendance session is closed, students who have not submitted attendance are automatically marked as **Absent**.